 A tip: the BMLT server keeps track of the last 5 changes to each meeting (this is limited to 5 to keep the database size under control).
 So when making edits to a meeting, make all of your edits, on all of the edit tabs, and then save — if you save repeatedly as you edit, you may lose some of the earlier history.

 We also have two short videos recorded specifically for WSZF showing how to enter and update meeting information: WSZF tutorial videos.
+(Root server release 2.16.0 introduced a few improvements over the system in the video, but the basic idea is the same.)

 One of the nice things about BMLT is that we can generate an export file with all the meeting information for the zone and send it to NA World Services for them to update their meeting data.
 We have arranged with NA World Services to send them an update once a month.
 In return they send us the NAWS IDs for any new meetings and we add those to the database.
 The upshot is that once you’re on the zonal server, your groups or area won’t need to send updates to NAWS anymore (and in fact should not, since doing so creates more work and potential confusion for NAWS).